flipz357/flipz357.github.io/_posts/2024-03-13-explain-text-similarity.md

 TLDR:

 - We're gonna check out two methods for explaining text vectors and text similarity.
-- One method aims at explaining decisions directly (decision space explanation)
+- One aims at explaining decisions, the other highlights tokens
-- The other methods explains the contribution of input tokens (input space explanation)

 ## Intro